 - You want to attract an adaptable, modern workforce that values flexibility

 If this sounds like your organization, you’ll need to develop a solid strategy for next steps.
-This will involve training staff on new procedures and preparing the office space to accommodate this new work environment.
+This will involve training staff on new procedures (like making desk reservations on their mobile apps) and preparing the office space to accommodate this new work environment.
 Everything from quality furniture to private meeting areas are essential to running an effective hot desking or office hoteling program, and will therefore need to be addressed before you officially roll out the new policy.

 One of the most important aspects of any implementation plan involves working together with your organization’s HR and IT teams.
 A shift to a desk sharing arrangement is as much about changing employee work habits as it is about changing the physical layout of an office, so it’s crucial that HR is on board to help employees adapt to this shakeup.
 Regardless of the initial driver (Financial, Cultural or Physical), it’s important that the new strategy’s implementation does not lead to a drop in productivity or efficiency—in fact, it’s likely the C-Suite will be looking for efficiency gains.
-So, for the strategy to be a success, FMs need to collaborate with HR to understand how employees work and how office communication and processes can be improved.
+So, for the strategy to be a success, FMs need to collaborate with HR to understand how employees work and how office communication and processes can be improved (like providing an interactive floor plan and interactive maps to employees).
 Similarly, involving IT is key to a smooth roll out, as any new strategy will include technology updates that will need to be implemented, managed and measured.
 IT will always be the gatekeeper for technology within the organization, so involving them early allows them to communicate any red flags they have early on so that your project doesn’t get derailed.

 Moreover, the corporate culture of an organization plays an important role in the success or failure of hot desking and office hoteling.
 For example, if a company gives employees ample flexibility to attain their objectives at work, then a successful transition to either of these desk booking strategies is much more likely.
 At Deloitte Canada, hot desking was determined to be the right option for their corporate culture—the company switched to “hot-desking-type office arrangements in all its buildings across the country”, and found Deloitte teams are “more engaged and productive when they can control how and where they work”.
 This decision to implement hot desking country-wide would have been made following extensive research and a close look at compatibility with corporate culture, including the organization’s overall philosophy on freedom and flexibility in the workplace.